 The construction of Balaji Venkateshwara temple on Jalan Bunga Wijaya Kusuma no. 25 A Ex.
 Padang Bulan Selayang II Medan City caused the people's objection.
 The construction of Amithaba statue at Tri Ratna Vihara in Tanjung Balai caused the public demanded that the statue be removed.
 Since 2010 the potential conflict is as fire in chaff, and the burning of worship house in July 2016 ago was the anti-climax, because of the omission and the unstrict government.
-The attacks committed about 300 people against Muslims and the destruction of worship houses in the village of Melayu Selambo Desa Amplas Kecamatan Percut Sei Tuan of Deli Serdang Distrcit and threw at al-Barokah mosque, and burned five houses, and damaged the community plants.
+The attacks committed about 300 people against Muslims and the destruction of worship houses in the village of Melayu Selambo Desa Amplas Kecamatan Percut Sei Tuan of Deli Serdang District and threw at al-Barokah mosque, and burned five houses, and damaged the community plants.
 The burning of a mosque in Lumbanlobu Toba Samosir on July 27, 2010.
-The burning of two mosques in

-Aek Loba Village Aek Kuasan Sub-district, Asahan District, March 30, 2011.
+The burning of two mosques in Aek Loba Village Aek Kuasan Sub-district, Asahan District, March 30, 2011.

 The presence of a worship house often disturbs the inter-religious relationship, or even triggers a conflict because its location in a community that mostly adheres to other religions.
 The worship house in this context is seen not only as a place for worship or religious activity but also as a symbol of existence, a religious group.
-The problem becomes complicated if the number of worship houses is viewed by others not based on the necessity, but for the benefit of spreading the religion in other communities.
-The cases related to the destruction necessity, but for the benefit of spreading the religion in other communities.
-The cases related to the destruction necessity, but for the benefit of spreading the religion in other communities.
-The cases related to the destruction necessity, but for the benefit of spreading the religion in other communities.
-The cases related to the destruction necessity, but for the benefit of spreading the religion in other communities. necessity, but for the benefit of spreading the religion at the SKB of Ministry of Religion Affairs and the destruction of the worship house become one of the factors behind the SKB of Ministry of Religion Affairs and the Minister of the worship house become one of the was subsequently refined and replaced by the Joint Regulation of the worship house and the Minister of Home Affairs No. 9 of 2006 / No. 8 of 2006 necessity, but for the believe one of the factors believed and replaced by the Joint Regulation of the worship house become one of the factors believed and replaced by the Joint Regulation of the worship house become one of the factors believed and replaced by the Joint Regulation of the Minister of Home Affairs No. 9 of 2006 / No 8 of 2006 dated Manual of the Countributes a positive of the line of of the worship nouse occurrence of the was subsequently of the worship nouse of 1969 which was subsequently of Home Affairs No. 9 of 2006 / No 8 of 2006 dated March 21 diversity creates its own dilemma.
-On one hand it contributes a positive effect to the development of the devel of Home Arians no.
+The problem becomes complicated if the number of worship houses is viewed by others not based on the necessity, but for the benefit of spreading the religion in of 13 communities.
+The cases related to the destruction of the worship house become one of the factors behind the SKB of Ministry of Religion 2 fairs and the Minister of Home Affairs No. 1 of 1969 which was subsequently refined and replaced by the Joint Regulation of the Minister of Religious Affairs and the Minister of Home Affairs No. 9 of 2006 / No 8 of 2006 dated March 21 2006.
+Religion diversity creates its own dilemma.
+On one hand it contributes a positive effect to the development of the nation.
+But on the other hand the religious diversity can also potentially be a source of conflict in the future.
+Which of these potentials is dominant?
+Any conflict can happen.
+The cause of conflict is sometimes caused by a truth claim.
+But the dominant one, conflict is more triggered by the elements that are not related to the religion teachings at all.
+The real conflict is triggered by economic, social and political issues, which then blow up into religious conflict.